 This entry might seem like a given, but it’s a shockingly common pitfall that many new investors stumble into on their first few investment ventures.
 A larger or more lavish property might seem like a guarantee when it comes to turning a profit, but more often than not, this line of thinking is flawed.

 As an investor, your profit is more static than you might expect.
 In fact, the moment you buy a property, your potential profit is effectively set in stone.
 Poor analysis and misguided expectations can see lavish spending quickly turn to money lost rather than gained.

 To steer clear of this trap, all you need to do is keep your initial investment prospects modest.
 Larger properties and investments are on the horizon, but at this stage in your career, you should focus on gaining experience and becoming more comfortable with taking calculated risks.

 Knowledge is the most crucial aspect of making a wise investment.
 You can’t expect to find success in the industry without gaining a comprehensive understanding of the area in which you’re looking to begin investing.

 In practice, this idea means that you shouldn’t limit your research to the details surrounding a single property or area.
-Study trends, demographics, median income, and other factors with as much diligence as you do the foundations of investment.
+Study trends, demographics, median income, future development opportunities and other factors with as much diligence as you do the foundations of investment.
 Likewise, you should familiarize yourself with the basics of tenant screening and foreclosure purchases.